ivinoop/people-of-got/README.md

-# people-of-got
-Search for People of GoT
+# Search for People of GoT
+## A simple app to dynamically display, filter, and search for People of GoT.
+### Made using DOM concepts in JavaScript